Joan of France, Duchess of Berry: Family

-Joan was born on 23 April 1464 in the castle of Pierre II de Brézé, a trusted supporter of her grandfather, King Charles VII of France, at Nogent-le-Roi in the County of Dreux.
+Joan was born on 23 April 1464 in the castle of Pierre de Brézé, a trusted supporter of her grandfather, King Charles VII of France, at Nogent-le-Roi in the County of Dreux.
 She was the second daughter of King Louis XI of France and of his second wife Charlotte of Savoy; her surviving siblings were King Charles VIII of France and Anne of France.
 Shortly after her birth, the king signed an agreement to marry her to his second cousin Louis, the Duke of Orléans, later King Louis XII of France, who was aged two at the time.
 Joan was born sickly and deformed.
 In Women Saints – Lives of Faith and Courage, Kathleen Jones says that Joan had a hump on her back and walked with a limp, suggesting that she had an abnormal curvature of the spine.

 Often away on royal duties, King Louis entrusted his daughters, Joan and Anne, to the Baron François de Linières and his wife, Anne de Culan.
 The couple, who were childless, lavished affection on Joan.
 Taking charge of her education, they had her taught both poetry and mathematics, painting, embroidery and how to play the lute.

 The couple were also faithful Catholics and instilled in the members of their household a solid grounding in the faith.
 At a young age, her father asked her to name the confessor she wanted.
-She gave him the only name she knew, that of Friar Jean de La Fontaine, Guardian of the Franciscan friary in Amboise.
+She gave him the only name she knew, that of Jean de La Fontaine, Guardian of the Franciscan friary in Amboise.
 The king approved her choice and appointed the friar to this post.
 Despite the distance between them, he would travel regularly to hear the princess's confession.
 Joan began to develop a strong pleasure in prayer, and would pass long periods in the castle chapel.
 The baron supported her in this and had a path paved between the castle and the chapel built for easier walking in poor weather.
 Under the friar's guidance she was admitted into the Third Order of St. Francis.

 In 1471 King Louis XI ordered the catechism of reciting the Hail Mary for peace to be practised throughout the kingdom.
 Joan had a strong attachment to this particular prayer.
-She would later write that it was in that same year that she had received a prophecy from the Virgin Mary that some day she would found a religious community in honor of Our Lady.
+She would later write that it was in that same year that she had received a prophecy from the Virgin Mary that some day she would found a religious community in honor of the Virgin Mary.